 To stay up to date on ParTecK news and activities, sign up for our newsletter, ParTecK Connect.

-This year’s theme is around locating and nourishing ourselves in the arc of transformation, harvesting the fruits of inspiration planted last year, drinking from the well of our group mojo, and a learning opportunity for being with the drastic shifts due to the pandemic and the deeper unveiling of systemic racism.
+This year’s theme was around locating and nourishing ourselves in the arc of transformation, harvesting the fruits of inspiration planted last year, drinking from the well of our group mojo, and a learning opportunity for being with the drastic shifts due to the pandemic and the deeper unveiling of systemic racism.

 As the crazy-train that is 2020 enters into its second half, lock-down for Covid grinds on.
 Some re-opening is happening, to mostly less-than-stellar reviews.
 Intersecting this, long-standing racial injustices in the US and beyond are being outed daily, and protested and strategically acted on in unprecedented levels around the world.
 Social justice, anti-racism and equity have become main-stream discourse, no longer fringe voices.
 These are only two of the big happenings so far in this watershed year, including locust plagues, meth gators and K-Pop activism.
 This year we’ve had no choice but to suspend much of our usual bearings of what we thought we knew and of how we go about our lives.
 We seem to be largely, to quote maestro Tom Petty, free-fallin’.